California has made the COVID-19 vaccine available to everyone 16 and older as of April 15 and is ramping up distribution statewide.

 As of April 15, those who live and work in the county were able to visit the county site to make an appointment.
-The same link can also be used for appointments at state-operated sites, hospitals and pharmacies.
+The same link can also be used for appointments at state-operated sites, mobile clinics, hospitals and pharmacies.

 Vaccine appointments can be made for those who call 805-477-7161, but the line is intended only for people without access to the internet.

-On the website, you have to scroll to the bottom of the page and select which category you fall under and indicate whether you’re looking to get your first or second dose.
-Then click “I understand, please continue” to be redirected to a page that lists several different vaccine locations that require appointments through MyTurn.
+On the county’s website, you must scroll to the bottom of the page and select whether you’re looking to get your first or second dose.
+You will be redirected to a page that lists several different vaccine locations that require appointments through MyTurn.

 Where to check for updates on vaccine eligibility:

 - San Bernardino County